Selva di Cadore

 The surroundings are perfect for snowshoeing and ski mountaineering, and in the evenings you can take part to charming torchlight descents and warm up with hot mulled wine.

 If on the other hand you want to reach high altitudes on your bike, there are many cycle and mountain bike trails, suitable to meet every requirement.
-And if you want to put yourself to the test, you can take part to one of these competitions: the Civetta Superbike, with three different courses of 80, 45 and 17 km, and the Transcivetta, a mountain running competition crossing the whole Civetta.
+And if you want to put yourself to the test, you can take part to this competition: the Transcivetta, a mountain running competition crossing the whole Civetta.

 Moreover, the Santa Fosca sports center features five-a-side football fields, tennis courts, bocce courts, volleyball courts, basketball courts, and an indoor practice wall.